Tiberius: Archaeology

 Possible traces remain of renovations by Tiberius in the Gardens of Maecenas, where he lived upon returning from exile in AD 2.
 These persist inside the villa's likely triclinium-nymphaeum, the so-called Auditorium of Maecenas.
 In an otherwise Late Republican-era building, identifiable as such by its brickwork and flooring, the Dionysian-themed landscape and nature frescoes lining the walls are reminiscent of the illusionistic early Imperial paintings in his mother's own subterranean dining room.

 Tiberius's palace in Rome was on the Palatine Hill; its ruins still stand.
 Tiberius built a temple in Rome to the deified Augustus, and restored the theatre of Pompey, these works were not finished until the reign of Caligula.
 The remains of Tiberius's villa at Sperlonga include a grotto, where the fragmentary Sperlonga sculptures were found.
 The hill-top Villa Jovis retreat at Capri has been preserved.
 The estate at Capri is said by Tacitus to have included a total of twelve villas, of which the Villa Jovis was the largest.

 Tiberius refused to be officially worshipped as a living god.
 He promoted restraint in the official, empire-wide cult to the divinised Augustus, and established a priesthood, the Sodales Augustales, to administer its rites.
 He allowed a single temple to honour both his own genius and that of the Senate, at Smyrna.

 Popular culture

-Tiberius has been represented in fiction, in literature, film and television, and in video games, often as a peripheral character in the central storyline.
-The following is a list of appearances Tiberius made in popular culture.
+Tiberius has been represented in literature, film, television, and video games, often as a peripheral character in the central storyline.
+This is a list of appearances he has made in popular culture: